discourse/discourse-developer-docs/docs/07-theme-developer-tutorial/02-remote-theme.md

 Assuming `discourse_theme` is still running in your terminal, these changes will have been synced up to your Discourse site instantly, and reflected in the theme preview.
 Try tweaking some of the text in the files and watch the result change in the preview.

-To start up `discourse_theme`'s syncing again without going through the full 'new' flow, run `discourse_theme watch .` from inside your theme's directory.
+To start up `discourse_theme`'s syncing again without going through the full "new" flow, run `discourse_theme watch .` from inside your theme's directory.
 Add `--reset` if you need to change your forum URL or API key.

 ## Understanding the file structure